 #6 Keep Noise to a Minimum

 Stick to playing Jaws at the swimming pool only!
 Splashing around, yelling and thrashing about may attract sharks to the area.
 They may think you are a struggling prey or may just be curious to see what all the ruckus is about.

 #7: Keep a Safe Distance

 Most of the times that we have encountered sharks have been on a reef.
 We always respect their space, put a lot of distance between us and them, stay close together, all the while remaining calm and still.
-They have always just swam past or under us – never giving us a second look.
-Again, I don’t recommend snorkeling or diving at a reef alone and. when you do see a shark, don’t freak out and frantically try to swim back to the boat.
+They have always just swum past or under us – never giving us a second look.
+Again, I don’t recommend snorkeling or diving at a reef alone and when you do see a shark, don’t freak out and frantically try to swim back to the boat.
 Stay calm and still, and most likely the shark will just swim by.

 #8: Pick a Guarded Beach